chickenbro-1/interview_questions/Docker.md

 * ****Bridge Networks:**** Bridge networks are the default networks , these are created when a Docker daemon starts.
 Through this network containers on the same bridge network can communicate with each other.
 * ****Host Networks:**** In this containers will share the host's network namespace. so that containers can directly use the host machine's network interfaces.
 * ****Custom Networks:**** Custom bridge networks can used to create isolate containers and control their communication.
 Containers on custom networks can communicate with each other with the help of container names as hostnames.
-* ****Overlay Networks (Swarm Mode): ****Overlay networks are used in Docker Swarm mode for communication between the services that running on different nodes.
+* ****Overlay Networks****  (Swarm Mode)Overlay networks are used in Docker Swarm mode for communication between the services that running on different nodes.
 They provide multi-host networking for orchestration of containers.
 * ****Macvlan Networks:**** Macvlan networks will allow containers to have their own MAC addresses on the physical network, providing them with the direct access to the host's network.

 Examples for creating the networks are listed here: